AlexandreMarcotte/LBRYnomics/README.md

 TipPredict
 ==========

 Bayesian extrapolation of LBRY tips.
-This is work in progress.
+This is work in progress and you probably shouldn't try to use it unless you're me.

 (c) 2019 Brendon J. Brewer.
 LICENCE: MIT.

 Dependencies:

     * DNest4
     * yaml-cpp